Java Exercises: Reads a text and prints two words

 Java Basic: Exercise-227 with Solution

-Write a Java program which reads a text (only alphabetical characters and spaces.) and prints two words.
-The first one is the word which is arise most frequently in the text.
-The second one is the word which has the maximum number of letters.
+Write a Java program that reads a text (only alphabetical characters and spaces) and prints two words.
+The first one is the word which is frequently used in the text.
+The second one is the word with the most letters.

 Note: A word is a sequence of letters which is separated by the spaces.